ONSdigital/dis-redirect-proxy/README.md

 # dis-redirect-proxy

-A Go Service to redirect legacy URLs requested by users
+A Go Service to redirect legacy URLs requested by users.

+It also has fallback functionality for particular paths where it is not known which service contains which URL.

 ## Getting started